gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 By looking at concrete sample input and output examples, we can see that our problem is not as simple as it seems.
 We need to consider cases where we have a list with less than two elements or `k` is zero.

 For our purposes we will expect the function to return `False` if the length of the list is less than two or if `k` is zero.
-In an interview setting, consider asking your interviewer if there is a preferred return value when the algorithm encounteres the edge case scenearios.
+In an interview setting, consider asking your interviewer if there is a preferred return value when the algorithm encounters the edge case scenarios.
 If there is no preferred return value, make a thoughtful decision about what the algorithm should return and communicate your choice to your interviewer.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-star